Library of Congress Catalog Card Number 91-62121

-The personal computer and video camcorder have been with us for about only a decade -- a tiny moment in time when we consider the thousands of years over which technology has evolved.
+The personal computer and video camcorder have been with us for about only a decade [from 1980 - 1990] -- a tiny moment in time when we consider the thousands of years over which technology has evolved.
 Still, in just that flick of time, this technology has begun to transform the education process, even as we are transforming the technology.

 Sharing the Best of Culture

 The technological tools available today for creating computer-based learning materials are incredibly more powerful than those introduced just a few years go.
 We can make our own movies with camcorders in our homes; we can publish our own books.
 Soon teachers and students will be able to use computer-video technology to produce their own learning materials.
 All it takes is time, know-how, and some funds.